-Dr. Ghaferi’s research explores the mechanisms underlying variations in surgical mortality, specifically the relative role of major complications and “failure to rescue,” that is, a death following a major complication, usually after elective surgery.
-The concept is a way of evaluating the postoperative period and understanding what happens when a patient has a complication, and the factors that could help prevent them in the first place.
+Dr. Ghaferi’s research explores the mechanisms underlying variations in surgical mortality, specifically the relative role of major complications and “failure to rescue,” that is, a death following a major complication.
+The concept is a unique way of evaluating hospital-level quality following major surgery.
 He uses a mixed methods approach to better understand the ability of hospitals and healthcare teams to recognize and effectively manage major postoperative complications.
-Dr. Ghaferi is the director of the Michigan Bariatric Surgery Collaborative (MBSQ), a regional, voluntary consortium of hospitals and surgeons that perform bariatric (weight loss) surgery in Michigan.
-The goal of the project is to improve the quality of care for patients undergoing bariatric surgery.
+His work has identified critical factors that distinguish resilient, high-performing surgical teams and is now developing interventions aimed at improving care across all hospitals.
+Dr. Ghaferi is also the director of the Michigan Bariatric Surgery Collaborative (MBSC), a regional, voluntary consortium of hospitals and surgeons that perform bariatric (weight loss) surgery in Michigan.
+The goal of the Collaborative is to improve the quality and efficiency of care for patients undergoing bariatric surgery.

 - M.D., Johns Hopkins University